sherrillmix/ampCountR/README.md

     ![Predicted fragments from 3 forward, 3 reverse primers](example3x3primers.png)

     This function is bit slow since it uses recursion without dynamic programming but <code>countAmplifications()</code> should easily handle any large sets.

+* <code>predictAmplifications()</code> to list the expected amplification products over a genome given primer binding sites on the forward and reverse strand.
+For example:

+		  forwards<-c(1,11,21)
+		  reverses<-c(25,35,45)
+        predictAmplifications(forwards,reverses,maxLength=50)

 A longer example (also accessible from <code>example(ampCounter)</code>:
 ```R